 Step 2.
 Selecting

-Once the subject finds the video, he/she can click for preparing playback, the resolution selection dialog will pop up, so he/she can select the clip resolution (from 360p to 2K/4K, and automatically).
+Once the subject finds the video, he/she can click for preparing playback, the resolution used will be selected according to the simulated network connection (see Annex III.
+Q1 & Q2). .

 Step 3.
 Generating initial loading time

-For each playback, the initial loading time is randomized controlled by application/website, from 0 ~ 20 seconds, and infinite loading time in small probability.
+For each playback, the initial loading time is randomized controlled by application/website, from 0 ~ 20 seconds, and in normal distribution.

-The average value and the distribution can be derived from live network.
-The following table is an example.
-The data is coming from SpeedVideo, one global video experience benchmark software, and based on YouTube video sources.

-Table 3 - Loading time of 1080p in China and Germany